The Old Age Home(page)

 Call

 it converged entertainment and communications, or "convergence".
+We can hope for more specialized, easy-to-use

-because it saves money and enhances life.
+appliances.
+Convergence matters; it saves money and enhances life.
 Convergence enriches contact

 with the things we love.
 Convergence is also an avenue of